TrustViking/bot_swords/README.md

 ## Environment Variables

+### Setting Environment Variables on macOS or Linux

-To set up the required environment variables, follow the steps below:
+To configure the required environment variables, follow these steps:

 1. Open your shell's profile file in a text editor.
-For example, for Bash:
+For Bash, use:

     ```bash
     nano ~/.bashrc
     ```

-   Or for Zsh:
+   For Zsh, use:

     ```bash
     nano ~/.zshrc